pedromgsanches/oms_assessment_orcl/readme.md

 ## Getting data ##
 - Use queries.json.template to create a queries.json file containing Queries metadata
 - Save a secrets.json copy in a secret and safe place (Keepass file outside the server?)
+- Compare Operator in queries.json can be use as following:
+	- equal (compare two variables)
+	- less (compare two numbers)
+	- greater (compare two numbers)
+	- or (check if string exists. example: Use "Linux|AIX" to check if operating system is "Linux" or "AIX"
 - Run getData_orcl exec file to get Oracle data based on queries.json metadata and save it to a local SQLite3 database file **- It's recommended to create one queries file per load context.
 Ex: "SVC-ORCL-BCKP-ASSESSMENT.json"**